ritikrikm/FJB/readme.md

 5. Enabled lazy loading for large components to improve initial load speed.
 Deployed the app on Vercel with environment variables and authentication working correctly in production.
 6. Created a README with setup instructions, live demo link, and clean documentation.

+For Production:
+Even though this project is small in scope, it’s designed with scalability and environment separation in mind, reflecting real-world enterprise practices.

+Environment-Specific Configuration
+The app supports environment-specific settings using a centralized config/ folder Added an ErrorBoundary wrapper in main.tsx
+Designed to integrate structured logging in future using LOG_LEVEL values from config/